Maximum entropy models of neuronal populations at and off criticality: Maximum Entropy Modeling

 where $ \fcAveData \equiv \frac{1}{N_b} \sum_{k=1}^{N_b} f_m ( \bsigma(k) ) $ are the empirical averages measured from the data and $ \fcAveMEM \equiv \sum_{ \bsigma } f_m ( \bsigma ) \PMEM $ are the ones predicted by the ME distribution given by Eq.~(\ref{eq:maxEntProbGeneral}).
 Eq.~(\ref{eq:DklMinimization}) has two important implications.
 First, from the minimization condition $ \partial \Dkl / \partial \lambda_m = 0 $, the minimum of $\Dkl$ is reached when $\fcAveMEM = \fcAveData$, as intended.
 Second, it suggests a way to approach this minimum by updating each $\lambda_m$ proportionally to the corresponding difference $-(\fcAveMEM - \fcAveData)$.
 A possible method to reach this minimum is a gradient-descent method called Boltzmann Machine (BM) learning \cite{nguyen_inverse_2017, ackley_learning_1985}.
 This algorithm consists in sampling the Boltzmann distribution (\ref{eq:maxEntProbGeneral}) with a given set of parameters $\lambda_m$, and estimate the averages $\fcAveMEM$ using a suitable method such as the Metropolis algorithm \cite{metropolis_equation_1953,bottcher_computational_2021}.
 Then, the generated statistics, $\fcAveMEM$, are compared with those from data, $\fcAveData$, according to the following iterative scheme suggested by Eq. (\ref{eq:DklMinimization}) \cite{tkacik_spin_2009},

-where $n$ is the iteration index and $\BMLearningRate(n) \propto n^{-\alpha}$ is a decreasing learning rate, with the value of $\alpha > 0$ that can be adjusted depending on $N$ and the state of the dynamics of each dataset (see Table S2\mycomment{\ref{tableS:learning-rate-parameter}} in the SI).
+where $n$ is the iteration index and $\BMLearningRate(n) \propto n^{-\alpha}$ is a decreasing learning rate, with the value of $\alpha > 0$ that can be adjusted depending on $N$ and the state of the dynamics of each dataset (SI, Table \ref{tableS:learning-rate-parameter}).